digital-carver/QuantumOptics.jl-website/README.md

 # QuantumOptics.jl website

-* **QuantumOptics.jl-benchmarks** generates json files containing the results of the benchmarks and provides the source code of the examples.
-For now, the fodler *benchmark-data* is managed by Git, although it can be generated from the *benchmarks* repo if needed.
+* **QuantumOptics.jl-benchmarks** generates JSON files containing the results of the benchmarks and provides the source code of the examples.
+For now, the folder *benchmark-data* is managed by Git, although it can be generated from the *benchmarks* repo if needed.
 This is a convenience method.

 In this repository the following additional resources are defined:
 * A common header used in every single page.